jamesqw/single-machine/README.md

 Please create a GitHub issue to file a bug or request a feature.
 We welcome pull-requests, but request that you review the [pull-request process](CONTRIBUTING.md) before submitting one.

-Please subscribe to the mailing list (confluo-dev@googlegroups.com) for project announcements, and discussion regarding use-cases and development.